 - Connect the SEVEN to the display to be profiled via a HDMI cable as required

-- Connect to the ColorSpace laptop via a USB cable, and start ColourSpace
+- Connect to the ColorSpace PC via a USB/Serial or network connection, and start ColourSpace

 - Open a ColourSpace Profiling window, select Hardware Options, and select SEVEN from the Hardware drop-down list

 - Select the correct Serial Port for connection, and select Connect

 - Using the Calibration Patches option select the desired patch size to use for profiling

 (Custom patch settings are defined via the SEVEN Options window - Automatic uses the patch settings within the ColourSpace Settings window)

 - The SEVEN Options menu allows any of the additional SEVEN settings to be configured as required, for HDR, etc.